felixjchen/web-watcher/README.md

 ## Takeaways

+- take only what you need from client
 - log everything
 - Vanilla frontend is painful, React may excel here
 - Puppeteer can take full screen screenshots, Selenium cannot